rrawatt/vents-game/README.md

-# Holes and Vents
+#Vents

 ## Overview
-**Holes and Vents** is a fun and engaging board game, inspired by the classic "Snakes and Ladders" game, but with a twist!
+**Vents** is a fun and engaging board game, inspired by the classic "Snakes and Ladders" game, but with a twist!
 In this version, players are transported randomly to other vents on the board, which could either help or hinder their progress.
 Instead of snakes and ladders, the game features **vents** that move players to different parts of the board, potentially advancing them or sending them backward.

 This game is built using Python and the Pygame library, and offers an interactive and visually appealing game experience.